mariocervera/WebExecutionSITAC/README.md

 generate graphical interfaces for the user.
 These interfaces enable the invocation of the web services that are defined in the process models.

 The web application that is contained in this repository was developed in the context of an ITEA 3 project: [SITAC] (https://itea3.org/project/sitac.html).
-This project provides a mobile application that allows users to define service compositions without needing any technical knowledge about BPMN 2.0 or Activiti.
-These process models can be executed as is by the web application.
+An important result of this project is a mobile application that allows users to easily define service compositions (without needing any technical knowledge about BPMN 2.0 or Activiti).
+These service compositions can be executed as is by the web application.

 A video demo of the mobile application can be found in: